LeafMeAlonePls/albertdrm.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋Hello there, I'm Albert"
+title: "Hello there, I'm Albert"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 About Me
 ======